Identity correlation: Assigning a unique primary or common key for every system or application Account ID that is attached to each individual

-In response to various compliance pressures, organizations have an option to introduce unique identifiers for its entire user base to validate that each user belongs in each specific system or application in which he/she has login capabilities.
+In response to various compliance pressures, organizations can introduce unique identifiers for their entire user base to validate that each user belongs in each specific system or application in which he/she has login capabilities.

-In order to effectuate such a policy, various individuals familiar with the organization's entire user base, as well as each system-specific user-base, must be responsible for validating that certain identities should be linked together and other identities should be disassociated from each other.
+To effectuate such a policy, various individuals familiar with the organization's entire user base and each system-specific user base must be responsible for validating that certain identities should be linked together and other identities should be disassociated from each other.

 Once the validation process is complete, a unique identifier can be assigned to that individual and his or her associated system-specific account login IDs.

-Approaches to Linking Disparate Account IDs
+Approaches to linking disparate account IDs

 As mentioned above, in many organizations, users may sign into different systems and applications using different login IDs.
 There are many reasons to link these into 'enterprise-wide' user profiles.

 There are a number of basic strategies to perform this correlation, or "ID Mapping:"